 This Woodland Report has been prepared to identify potential impacts on the woodland and wider landscape as a result of the proposed Craig Murrail Substation and accompanying infrastructure located within the Red Line Boundary (RLB) (hereby referred to as 'the Proposed Development') and the associated Inveraray to Crossaig overhead line (OHL) Temporary Diversion (hereby referred to as 'the Associated Development').
-The Red Line Boundary (RLB) site is located in Achnabreac Forest at national grid reference point 'NR899917', on Forestry and Land Scotland (FLS)-managed ground, within a commercial conifer plantation under forestry management.
+The Red Line Boundary (RLB) site is located in Achnabreac Forest on Forestry and Land Scotland (FLS)-managed ground, within a commercial conifer plantation under forestry management.